2017 Tour — FAQ

-If you were selected, and your tickets have not arrived within one week of the event, please contact WGBH Member & Development Services at email@example.com or (617) 300-5400 (M-F, 9AM - 5PM) for further instructions.
+If you were selected for tickets to an event, and your tickets have not arrived by mail within one week of the event for the first five events, or by email for the Newport event, please contact WGBH Member & Development Services at firstname.lastname@example.org or (617) 300-5400 (M-F, 9AM - 5PM) for further instructions.

 The tickets are free, so why did I see some for sale?

 We offer all of our tickets to the public free of charge.
 We provide a limited number of tickets to the local public television stations, which they may use for fundraising purposes.
 Any other form of sale or resale of tickets offered through the ticket application process is prohibited by ANTIQUES ROADSHOW.

 How and when do I submit furniture for the "ROADSHOW Furniture Roundup?"

 The deadline for submitting furniture for the "ROADSHOW Furniture Roundup" for the first five events has passed and we cannot accept any more submissions.
 Furniture submissions for the Newport event will be accepted through July 31, 2017.
 You must apply for tickets to the event first.
 You can find full details for the Newport Furniture Roundup process and get started here.

 If your furniture is selected, ANTIQUES ROADSHOW will call or email you no later than 30 days before the event to arrange for our specialized furniture mover to transport your furniture to and from the event.

 In order for us to transport and appraise your furniture, the owner must attend the event.
 If your furniture is selected, you and one guest will automatically be allowed admission to the event.

 What if my furniture piece is not chosen?